shubh242/Basic-KNN-and-Linear-Regression/README.md

 # Basic-KNN-and-Linear-Regression

 I have added two basic models of machine learning i.e. ** K nearest neighbour ** and ** Linear Regression **.
-1. I took this dataset of https://github.com/shubh242/Basic-KNN-and-Linear-Regression/datasets/heart_failure_clinical_records_dataset.csv - automatic! from https://archive.ics.uci.edu/ml/datasets.php which has many datasets.
+1. I took this dataset of https://github.com/shubh242/Basic-KNN-and-Linear-Regression/blob/master/datasets/heart_failure_clinical_records_dataset.csv-automatic! from https://archive.ics.uci.edu/ml/datasets.php which has many datasets.
 2. In K nearest neighbour model, i did some analysis in what features to be considered which would give us the best accuracy in making predictions.
 3. I also did some analysis on how many neighbors would be efficient and good in prediction.
 Ps.
 I found that keeping the parameter **9** will give us better accuracy for this dataset.
 4. In linear regression model, i analyze that which features would be good for the model, so it turned out that some features were not linear with my target variable so i dropped those features and did my prediction.
-5. You will find out that there are some plotting functions in https://github.com/shubh242/Basic-KNN-and-Linear-Regression/test.py file to visualize the data given and make the best out of it.
+5. You will find out that there are some plotting functions in https://github.com/shubh242/Basic-KNN-and-Linear-Regression/blob/master/test.py-automatic! file to visualize the data given and make the best out of it.